ein-shved/nix-stm32/Readme.md

 * `buildDir` - the relative path to build directory (`build` by default)

+### mkRustFirmware

+The function `mkRustFirmwre` produces the flake-ideomatic tree for firmware, built with rust.

+It accepts the same set of attributes as buildRustPackage, and additional:

+* `mcu` - the describer for [MCU](#MCU)

+It requires from rust project to be ready to be built for embedded:

+* have a correct `build.rs` file

+* have a correct `.cargo/config.toml` file

+* have a correct `memory.x` file

 ## Usage

 Say, you used nix-stm32 shown [above](#Flake).
 Then you may use work with your